bmds-lab/Crackling-AWS/README.md

 **The International Conference for High Performance Computing, Networking, Storage, and Analysis (Supercomputing) 2024**

-... in the Workshop: WHPC: Diversity and Inclusion for All
+... in the Workshop: "WHPC: Diversity and Inclusion for All" ([abstract](https://sc24.supercomputing.org/proceedings/workshops/workshop_pages/ws_whpc124.html))

 *Event-driven high-performance cloud computing for CRISPR-Cas9 guide RNA design*